The Baptist and Losing One's Head « Catholic Insight

 What, really, does it mean to be ‘conformed’ to the world?
 What does the Baptist, who may well be called the patron saint of non-conformity, have to teach us?

 Here is one thought: The ‘form’ (as in con-form) of the human person, as the Catechism teaches, is the soul, that immaterial and immortal principle which gives life and breath to the body.
 Although we are animals, and share with the animal kingdom a material, sensual body, we are not just animals, but infinitely transcend them by the presence of this soul, made in the very image of God, which the same God creates immediately ex nihilo.
 We do not always ‘feel’ that we have this mysterious thing called a ‘soul’, for the body, affected by sin, often weighs us down, and many days we feel just like tired old beasts of burden.
-But even in the doldrums of life, we must believe and hold that the soul exists.
+But even in the doldrums of life, we must believe and hold that the immortal and immaterial soul exists, and gives life to those burdened bodies.

 It follows from this that it is the soul which should therefore govern the body, not the other way around.
-John the Baptist was the paradigm of this order: For what the muddle of men find alluring, sensual delights, fame, fortune, ambition, reputation, he seemed to care nothing for, living on ‘locusts and wild honey’, vested in camel hair (and try petting a camel sometime).
+John the Baptist was the paradigm of this order: For what the muddle of men find alluring, namely sensual delights, fame, fortune, ambition, reputation, he seemed to care nothing for, living on ‘locusts and wild honey’, alone in the desert, vested in camel hair (and try petting a camel sometime).

 Herod, alas, poor Herod, reverted the order, and allowed his over-indulged sensual body to dominate his acratic soul.
-Smitten with the ‘dancing’ of his step-daughter (we may presume it was not a waltz, and not just for historical reasons) he made a rash, perhaps even drunken, promise, to keep which, and maintain his honour and reputation amongst his reputable guests, he was willing, however reluctantly, to have an innocent man brutally murdered, a man whom he in some vague way respected and admired.
+Smitten with the ‘dancing’ of his step-daughter (we may presume it was not a waltz, and not just for historical reasons) he made a rash, perhaps even drunken, promise.
+To maintain his honour and reputation amongst his (dis)reputable guests, he was willing, however reluctantly, to have an innocent man brutally murdered, a man whom he in some vague way respected and admired.

 We see here the two ‘ways’ which Moses prophesied to the Israelites: The way of the commandments, which leads to life, and the way of sin, which leads to death.